Master's in Mental Health Counseling

 All students complete a pre-practicum, a practicum, and an internship.
 The pre-practicum is taken in the first fall semester, practicum is taken in the spring (210 hours in a community agency or school), and internship is 600 hours over the second summer and second fall in a community agency.
 A placement coordinator provides placements for all students in order to complete all fieldwork requirements.
 The students in our program are not responsible for securing their own placements.
 Practicum and internship are supervised on site as well as by University at Albany faculty supervisors.

-Financial aid is generally not available.
+All matriculated MNH-MS students who are registered at least half-time are eligible for financial aid.
 Some students may be able to obtain work study or assistantship positions, but these are limited.
 Opportunities are announced to students as they become available during the regular academic year.

 Combined BA/MS Program in Mental Health Counseling

 University at Albany students admitted to the combined BA/MS program in mental health counseling are allowed to take a maximum of 12 graduate credits before completing their undergraduate degree.
 These credits are applied to both the undergraduate and graduate programs.
 (Undergraduate credits may not be used to fulfill the psychology elective requirements, however.)
 Upon graduation with the Bachelor's degree, students begin full-time graduate work in the MS program.
 Typically, students obtain the Bachelor's degree in May, begin the graduate program in June, and complete the Master's program in December of the following year.

 While there is some overlapping coursework, the Department's MS program is separate from the Ph.D. program in Counseling Psychology.
 Some master's graduates have successfully applied and been admitted to the Department's Ph.D. program, but there is no direct link.
 Students from the M.S. program have done quite well in obtaining admission to accredited doctoral programs in Counseling Psychology at University at Albany or elsewhere.